douglasteeple/RobotLocalization/README.md

 So, while both robots reached the goal, the circuitous route would mean neither robot model could be applied to commercial products.
 It is possible that changing navigation parameters would permit the global planner to ”see” further and avoid the backtrack.
 There was insufficient time to pursue this notion.

 Placement of the Laser Scanner at the top of the tower of DougBot may have negative effects if the robot were not on a completely flat surface as is the case in this simulation, but could cause DougBot to miss lower items such as debris should it be present, and to get stuck in the debris.

 Future work to make the robots commercially viable would be in working on improving or better tuning the navigation planner.
+The model developed contains only one robot.
+In the future it would be advantageous to handle multiple robots.

 ### Hardware Deployment